Bucksport, Maine: History

 The first inhabitants of Bucksport were a 5,000-year-old prehistoric culture known as the Red Paint People, that would later be referred to as the Maritime Archaic.
 They were thought to be a highly advanced native fishing culture that buried red paint in their graves along with stone tools and weapons.
 The first archaeological dig in the state of Maine, if not the entire United States, was initiated by Professor Charles Willoughby in 1891 on Indian Point, on a site where the present-day mill is located.

-Once territory of the Tarrantine (now called Penobscot) Abenaki Native Americans, it was one of six townships granted by the Massachusetts General Court to Deacon David Marsh of Haverhill, Massachusetts and 351 others.
+Once territory of the Tarrantine (now called Penobscot) Abenaki people, it was one of six townships granted by the Massachusetts General Court to Deacon David Marsh of Haverhill, Massachusetts, and 351 others.
 Colonel Jonathan Buck and a number of the grantees arrived in 1762 to survey the land, then returned to Haverhill.
 In June 1763, Buck came back to settle permanently what was known as Plantation No. 1, building a sawmill on Mill Creek, as well as a house and store.
 By 1775 the plantation had 21 families.
 Legend has it that Buck burned his mistress for being a witch, and that she promised to return and seek vengeance on the town.
 It is believed to be her foot and leg that appears on his tombstone, reappearing each time it has been replaced.

 During the Revolutionary War, the British military built Fort George at Castine.
 On April 14, 1779, the stronghold became the site of a major American naval defeat called the Penobscot Expedition.
 The following day, when most of Plantation No. 1 was deserted, the 16-gun Royal Navy sloop HMS Nautilus anchored at the harbor.
 Its crew burned the town, sparing only those remaining inhabitants who swore allegiance to the Crown.
 But following the peace treaty of 1783, the town was resettled and called Buckstown Plantation after its founder.
-Incorporated on June 27, 1792 as Buckstown, it was renamed Bucksport in 1817.
+Incorporated on June 27, 1792, as Buckstown, it was renamed Bucksport in 1817.
 The town was occupied by the British during the War of 1812.
 In 1851, the East Maine Conference Seminary was opened by the Methodist Church as a preparatory school, but closed in 1933 when Bucksport opened its first public secondary school.

 In 1780, the Jed Prouty Tavern and Inn was built in downtown Bucksport.
 It was expanded to a 17-room hotel around 1820.
 It is now being turned into a nursing home for the elderly.

 Bucksport is also well known for its bizarre and fantastic stories.
 In 1892, a circus elephant named Charlie broke loose and roamed the town a free animal.
 He was finally captured, with the help of a pit bull, who cornered the elephant so his handlers could secure him.